Enhanced weathering: Natural mineral weathering and ocean acidification

-Weathering and biological carbonate precipitation are thought to be only loosely coupled on short time periods (<1000 years).
+Weathering and biological carbonate precipitation are thought to be only loosely coupled in short time periods (<1000 years).
 Therefore, an increase in both carbonate and silicate weathering with respect to carbonate precipitation will result in a buildup of alkalinity in the ocean.

 Terrestrial enhanced weathering

 Enhanced weathering was initially used to refer specifically to the spreading of crushed silicate minerals on the land surface.
-Next to geochemical constraints, I.e., reactive surface area of the rock feedstock, and solution pH and pH buffer capacity of the receiving soil, the biological activity in soils has been shown to promote the dissolution of silicate minerals, but there is still uncertainty surrounding how quickly this may happen.
-Because weathering rate is a function of saturation of the dissolving mineral in solution (decreasing to zero in fully saturated solutions), some have suggested that lack of rainfall may limit terrestrial enhanced weathering, although others suggest that secondary mineral formation or biological uptake may suppress saturation and promote weathering.
+Next to geochemical constraints, i.e., the reactive surface area of the rock feedstock, and the solution pH and pH buffer capacity of the receiving soil, the biological activity in soils has been shown to promote the dissolution of silicate minerals, but there is still uncertainty surrounding how quickly this may happen.
+Because the weathering rate is a function of saturation of the dissolving mineral in solution (decreasing to zero in fully saturated solutions), some have suggested that lack of rainfall may limit terrestrial enhanced weathering, although others suggest that secondary mineral formation or biological uptake may suppress saturation and promote weathering.

 The amount of energy that is required for comminution depends on the rate at which the minerals dissolve (less comminution is required for rapid mineral dissolution).
-A 2012 study suggested a large range in potential cost of enhanced weathering largely due to the uncertainty surrounding mineral dissolution rates.
+A 2012 study suggested a large range in potential cost of enhanced weathering, largely due to the uncertainty surrounding mineral dissolution rates.

 Oceanic enhanced weathering

 To overcome the limitations of solution saturation and to use natural comminution of sand particles from wave energy, silicate minerals may be applied to coastal environments, although the higher pH of seawater may substantially decrease the rate of dissolution, and it is unclear how much comminution is possible from wave action.

 Alternatively, the direct application of carbonate minerals to the upwelling regions of the ocean has been investigated.
 Carbonate minerals are supersaturated in the surface ocean but are undersaturated in the deep ocean.
 In areas of upwelling, this undersaturated water is brought to the surface.
 While this technology will likely be cheap, the maximum annual CO_{2} sequestration potential is limited.

 Transforming the carbonate minerals into oxides and spreading this material in the open ocean ('Ocean Liming') has been proposed as an alternative technology.
 Here the carbonate mineral (CaCO_{3}) is transformed into lime (CaO) through calcination.
 The energy requirements for this technology are substantial.

+A "buried nuclear explosion in a remote basaltic seabed for pulverizing basalt" has been also proposed for enhanced weathering.